Copenhagen Harbor by Moonlight

-Copenhagen Harbor by Moonlight is a mid-19th century painting by Norwegian artist Johan Christian Dahl.
-Done in oil on canvas, the painting depicts the Copenhagen waterfront at night.
-The painting is in the collection of the Metropolitan Museum of Art.
+Copenhagen Harbor by Moonlight is an oil on canvas painting by Norwegian artist Johan Christian Dahl, from 1846.
+It depicts the Copenhagen waterfront at night.
+The painting is the Metropolitan Museum of Art, in New York.

 Description

 A renowned painter of landscapes, Johan Christian Dahl painted a number of harbor landscapes at night.
 Dahl painted Copenhagen's harbor at night at least twice, first in 1816 and later in 1846.
 The second painting - significantly larger than the first - depicts Larsens Plads, an important waterfront in Copenhagen.